briankoser/sfc-listeners-guide/episodes/0117-star-wars-standalones-and-other-news.md

   <q class="matt">But maybe I'm just totally wrong about him.</q>
 </div>

-Ben makes fun of {% workTitle "Supernatural" %}'s 78th season
+Ben makes fun of {% work "Supernatural" %}'s 78th season
 <q class="archivist inline">It's 14th season premiered last week.</q>

 Take That, Science: a filmmaker is using an AI to help write the script to a short film